 The body’s insight and thought leadership research around the UK-EU debate has been quoted in Parliament by former Prime Minister David Cameron and continues to be cited by politicians, business leaders and journalists.
 Bloomberg TV, Reuters, the BBC, and the Financial Times are among the many international outlets that consider TheCityUK a go to authority for financial industry commentary.

 Our aim was to break through the noise around the Premier’s visit and gain widespread recognition for TheCityUK’s new partnership with the China Development Bank Corporation and demonstrate TheCityUK’s role in developing Shanghai’s pilot Free Trade Zone (FTZ), opening up extensive opportunities for UK business.
 This needed to be achieved in three days.

 We developed a comprehensive communications pack with talking points to add context and colour to the story and clear, objective official statements.
-Interviews with TheCityUK Chairman Sir Gerry Grimstone and Chief Executive Chris Cummings were secured with four key media outlets, encouraging one leading journalist to break the news before the Prime Minister’s official press conference.
-We also worked with existing and trusted media contacts, including journalists who write for both China Daily and The Daily Telegraph.
+Interviews with TheCityUK Chairman, Sir Gerry Grimstone, and Chief Executive, Chris Cummings, were secured with four key media outlets, encouraging one leading journalist to break the news before the Prime Minister’s official press conference.

 We successfully gained widespread exposure and recognition for TheCityUK’s agreements and role in developing business opportunities with China.
 Media targets were exceeded by 100%, generating over 100 pieces of coverage, including from leading journalists such as BBC Business Editor Kamal Ahmed, BBC Radio 5 Live Presenter Adam Parsons and City A.M.
 Economics Reporter Michael Bird, and from a by-lined article from Chief Executive Chris Cummings in The Daily Telegraph.